 - (1) "Payable for securities purchased" relates to the purchase of the United States Treasury Bill on margin.
-The payable for securities purchased was subsequently repaid on October 6, 2016, when the United States Treasury Bill matured and the \$3.5 million margin deposit that was posted as collateral was returned. - (2) The balance shown for the Convertible Senior Notes reflects the principal balance payable to investors.
-Refer to "Note 9 Long-Term Liabilities" to our condensed consolidated financial statements as of September 30, 2016 for more information. - (3) The total unused amount available under the Credit Facility as of September 30, 2016, was \$18,000,000. - (4) The weighted-average interest rates incurred under the Credit Facility were 2.04% and 6.09% for the three and nine months ended September 30, 2016, respectively.
+The payable for securities purchased was subsequently repaid on January 5, 2017, when the \$30.0 million United States Treasury Bill matured and the \$3.5 million margin deposit that was posted as collateral was returned. - (2) The balance shown for the Convertible Senior Notes reflects the principal balance payable to investors.
+Refer to "Note 9 Long-Term Liabilities" to our consolidated financial statements as of December 31, 2016, for more information.